arun08k05-coder/stackgen-tech-writing-assignment/docs/task-1-stacksync-ai-connector.md

 ## Questions for PM or Dev Team

-1. Where can users access StackSync AI Connector logs, and what log details are available for failed sync operations?
+1. Where can users access StackSync AI Connector logs?
+2. What log details are available for failed sync operations?
-2. What is the complete setup process for configuring the async webhook trigger between appStack and Cloud2Code?
+3. What is the complete setup process for configuring the async webhook trigger between appStack and Cloud2Code?
-3. What are the valid values and expected formats for the `ai_index` and `clusters` fields in `metadata.json`?
+4. What are the valid values and expected formats for the `ai_index` and `clusters` fields in `metadata.json`?

 ```
 ```